-When a worker in injured in the course and scope of his/her employment, it is essential that prompt medical attention be provided by the carrier.
-Depending upon the severity of the injury, this might require immediate transport to an emergency room or, if not life threatening, simply an appointment with a clinic or other physician.
-In a typical Workers Compensation case, the employer carrier will refer the claimant to an occupational or Walk-in-Clinic, for the purpose of assessing the individual’s need for medical services.
+When a worker is injured in the course and scope of his/her employment, it is essential that prompt medical attention be provided by the carrier.
+Depending upon the severity of the injury, this might require immediate transport to an emergency room or, if not life-threatening, simply an appointment with a clinic or other physician.
+In a typical workers’ compensation case, the employer carrier will refer the claimant to an occupational or walk-in-clinic, for the purpose of assessing the individual’s need for medical services.

-Typically, at such a clinic, the individual’s condition is evaluated, X-Rays are taken, and the individual might be prescribed with some type of medication or physical therapy.
-Depending upon the individual’s test results, or his/her response to therapy, or other preliminary treatment, a referral to a specialist of some type is often made.
-Depending upon the injury, that specialist might be an orthopedic surgeon, a neurologist, a neurosurgeon, or other type of physician.
+Regularly, at such a clinic, the individual’s condition is evaluated, X-rays are taken, and the individual might be prescribed some type of medication or physical therapy.
+Depending upon the individual’s test results, or his/her response to therapy or other preliminary treatment, a referral to a specialist of some type is often made.
+Depending upon the injury, that specialist might be an orthopedic surgeon, a neurologist, a neurosurgeon, or another type of physician.

 Once the individual reaches the specialist level, it is often appropriate for more advanced diagnostic testing to be performed.
 This can include an MRI, Myelogram, EMG Nerve Conduction Study, Epidural Steroid injection, etc.

-The purpose of these diagnostic tests is to help the physician in a better understanding as to the individual’s injury and need for additional treatment.
+The purpose of these diagnostic tests is to help the physician in a better understanding of the individual’s injury and need for additional treatment.
 If these tests demonstrate the need for surgery, the carrier would be obligated to authorize the surgery.
-Is something less than surgery is required, such as additional physical therapy, that would also be ordered.
+If something less than surgery is required, such as additional physical therapy, that would also be ordered.